 until it has survived two growing seasons in the landscape.

-words... it takes more TLC for a longer period of time than most trees because of the prolonged establishment
+In other words... it takes more TLC for a longer period of time than most trees because of the prolonged

-period, then slowly tapered back to every other day then every third day and so on until you reach a weekly
+two month period, then slowly tapered back to every other day then every third day and so on until you reach a

-following year.
+TLC the following year.
 A weekly thorough watering is needed especially during times of reduced rainfall to

 Butterfly or Bird Attracting:

-when fruiting.
-Birds love those little red oval shaped berries for the few weeks each year they will be
+particularly when fruiting.
+Birds love those little red oval shaped berries for the few weeks each year they

 Best Uses For Dogwood Trees:

 receive morning sun and afternoon shade in a location where you will be able to sit and enjoy them each year in

 -They will need consistent water during the establishment period and supplemental